Home Improvements That Add Value

 As an investment property owner, periodically upgrading your rental is key to attracting and keeping good tenants.

-Knowing which amenities tenants prize can help you chose the projects most likely to boost marketability and rental income so you get the most out of your renovation budget.
+Knowing which amenities tenants value can help you chose the projects most likely to boost marketability and rental income so you get the most out of your renovation budget.

 In addition, renovating with more durable, easy to maintain items may decrease maintenance and replacement costs in the long term.